 - 1. Using the battery-wiring diagram, determine which batteries belong to each battery string. - 2.
-Clean the cable connectors with the wire brush before you make the battery connections. - NOTE As you carry out the following step, use these guidelines: If you are using conductive grease, apply a thin coating of high-temperature conductive grease on each post and every cable connector before you assemble and torque the connection to slow corrosion.
+Clean the cable connectors with the wire brush before you make the battery connections.
+Torque all battery terminal connections to the value shown for your battery in Table 6.1.

+NOTE As you carry out the following step, use these guidelines:

+If you are using conductive grease, apply a thin coating of high-temperature conductive grease on each post and every cable connector before you assemble and torque the connection to slow corrosion.
 If you use nonconductive grease like petroleum jelly, do not apply any grease before you make the connections and torque them.
 Instead, make the connection first; then, torque it to the value shown in Table 6.1.
-After you make the connection; apply a coating of the nonconductive grease to the hardware at the battery terminals. - 3.
-In each battery string, connect the battery cables between the batteries as shown in the battery-wiring diagram (positive terminal to negative terminal).
-Torque the connections to the value shown for your battery in Table 6.1. - 4.
+After you make the connection, apply a coating of the nonconductive grease to the hardware at the battery terminals.

+- 3. In each battery string, connect the battery tie straps between the batteries as shown in the battery-wiring diagram (positive terminal to negative terminal). - 4.
 Connect the battery cables from one shelf to the next as shown on the battery-wiring diagram. - 5.
 Connect the fuse block to the positive of the battery (red wire) as shown on the battery-wiring diagram.